 If the scratch is particularly wide or deep, you will need to use a leather filler kit.
 They usually contain a material that can be pressed through leather cracks/cuts to fill them in.
 The substance usually has color matching choices, so it has a similar visual appearance to the existing leather.
 Follow the kit's precise directions, but once it's dry, the surface may normally be smoothed and conditioned.

 If you have suede shoes, boots, coats, or something else, you might have noticed that they quickly pick up scuff marks and discolorations with use.
 How are you going to patch them?
 Surprisingly, a pencil eraser may suffice.
 Minor scuffs and stains may be removed by gently rubbing an eraser over the discolored areas.
 The friction of using the eraser raises the dirt and fluffs up the suede fibers, restoring the boots to new condition.
-The same method can be used on a suede bag as well as a jacket.
+The same method can be used on a suede bag as well as a men's suede jacket.
 Almost every time, it works flawlessly.

 How to Fix Tears in Suede Leather